Comparison between ALEPlot and ale packages

 ale-ALEPlot.Rmd

-The {ALEPlot}
+The ALEPlot

-package is the reference implementation of the brilliant idea of accumulated local effects
+package is the reference implementation of the brilliant idea of

-(ALE) by Daniel Apley and Jingyu Zhu.
-However, it has not been
+accumulated local effects (ALE) by Daniel Apley and Jingyu Zhu doi:10.1111/rssb.12377.

-updated since 2018.
-The {ale}
+However, it has not been updated since 2018.
+The ale

 package

-attempts to rewrite and extend the original base work.
+rewrites and extends the original base work.

-In developing the ale package, we must ensure that we
+package, we must ensure that we

 correctly implement the original ALE algorithm while extending it.